Counselling and the issue of money

 It is rightly said that the relationship between the client and their counsellor is the foundation of the counselling work.
 The client and counsellor should always feel open to discussing fees.
 If the client needs a reduced rate, they should make that clear during the initial assessment.
 The counsellor should identify what their reduced rate policy is.
 With Prevail, I have made it clear on the website what my reduced rate policy is.
 I restate it at the end of this blog.

-It is worth inquiring of your medical insurance, if you have it, what cover they may be able to give for some counselling sessions.
+It is worth inquiring about your medical insurance, if you have it, and what coverage they may be able to give for some counselling sessions.
 This is becoming increasingly common.
-If your issues are work based your employer might pass you on to their employee assist programmes.
+If your issues are workbased, your employer might pass you on to their employee assistance programmes.
 These are usually for about 6 sessions and are paid for by the employer.

 Fees and Prevail Counselling Therapy